Theses: How to submit your thesis (Key information)

 - Fill in as many details as you can about your thesis.
 For example you will be able to provide subject keywords to describe your work more fully

 - Upload all required files.
 You need to upload at least two files (1) a PDF of your thesis and (2) the file that you created your PDF from, for example, Microsoft Word, LaTeX etc. You also need to upload redacted versions if these are required because of copyright issues or partial embargo.
 Supplementary data should also be uploaded here.
-See the Thesis LibGuide for further help on the files required, file-naming conventions and for examples of file description labels
+See the Thesis LibGuide for further help on the files required, file-naming conventions and for examples of file description labels.
+[If you have any problems uploading your files, please see the Alternative method for uploading large files section in this LibGuide.]

 - Remember that the research data underpinning your thesis should be deposited in Pure and not in the Repository.
 You should have received relevant information already from the Research Data Management team.
 For questions contact the team at firstname.lastname@example.org See the guidance on data underpinning theses for further help